LTUC/amman-dotnet-401d2/Curriculum/Class03/facilitator/facilitator.md

 - **In-Class Exercise**
   - Have the students write a program that writes and reads to to a file
   - Problem domain:
-	- Create an array and populate it with the numbers 1 - 5.
+	- Building off of the warm up exercise, create a new method that brings in the string array.
-	- Write each of those numbers to an external text file
+	- Using System.IO, write the array to an external text file
+	- Create another method that returns a string array that returns the contents of the text file.
+	- Within the main method, output to the console all of the text contained within the file.
-	- read in those number and output to the console.
+	- STRETCH: Update or delete specific lines in the text?
-	- Stretch: Add pretext to each output.
-Example "My First Number is: 1";

 ## Lab Notes